canujohann/crowdfunding-web3-sample/readme.md

   participant Contributor2
   participant ProviderX
   participant Smart Contract
+  participant IPFS

-  Manager->>Smart Contract: Create a new camapaign Contributor1->>Smart Contract: Contribute to the campaign Contributor2->>Smart Contract: Contribute to the campaign
+  Manager->>IPFS: Update image if any on IPFS Manager->>Smart Contract: Create a new camapaign Contributor1->>Smart Contract: Contribute to the campaign Contributor2->>Smart Contract: Contribute to the campaign